cleiton01/home-credit-default-risk/README.md

 This repository was structured as below

+# Directory structere

-1-script
+- 1-script

         This folder contain all script file that will be used to discover new insight from this project.

-2-data
+- 2-data

         This folder contain the data file used on analysis, all files was downloaded from "https://www.kaggle.com/c/home-credit-default-risk/data".
 Each new column on the files was create to improve analysis, all the new columns is available on file "HomeCredit_columns_description".

-3-logs
+- 3-logs

         This folfer was created to store all logs o execution, this is userfull to identify the possible performance problem.

-4-config
+- 4-config

         This folder was created to store all configurable parameter that will be exposed.

+# Environemnt
+    To manke more easy to reproduce the result presente here, all python libraries used will be available at "4-config/config_linux_env.yml" and could be used to create a new conda env.

+    - Linux environment
+        conda env create -f config_linux_env.yml
+        conda source activate hcdr-project